galleon/unshakify/README.md

 ## Code Quality

-This project uses `ruff` for fast Python linting and formatting:
+This project uses `ruff` for fast Python linting and formatting.
+All configuration is centralized in `pyproject.toml`:

 ```bash
 # Check code quality